+Community 3.1

-Community 3.1 Planted Pasture
+Planted Pasture

-Figure 19.
+Figure 22.
 3.1 Planted Pasture Community

-Farming is not recommended on the Loamy Sand ecological site because of a low water holding capacity and high erosion potentials of the soil.
-However, the site is sometimes cultivated and used for production of watermelons and other crops.
-Grass pastures may also be developed with introduced grasses but are hard to maintain.
-Inputs such as herbicide and adequate precipitation are necessary to maintain high productivity.
+Buffelgrass is the main species that is used by land managers to develop grass pastures.
+Herbicide and adequate precipitation are necessary to maintain high productivity.
 Now, because of the availability of seed, landowners can also replant with native species.
-To maintain this seeded state, herbicides must be used to control woody seedlings that invade as soon as the pasture is established.
-Not only is there a long-lived seed source of mesquite and other woody species, additional seeds are brought in by grazing animals and domestic livestock.
+To maintain this pasture, herbicides must be used to control woody seedlings that invade as soon as the pasture is established.
+Not only is there a long-lived seed source of mesquite and other woody species, additional seed are brought in by grazing animals and domestic livestock.